BrickTools/LDrawTools/Readme.md

 # LDrawTools

 LDrawTools is a Swift Package that includes command line tools to list LDraw parts and colors.
-It includes ``LDMakeList`` and ``LDColorList``.
+It includes ``LDPartList`` and ``LDColorList``.

 ## Building from Source